 The University also enforces state laws regarding driving while under the influence of alcohol.
 A Police Officer can confiscate the license of any driver suspected to be driving under the influence who refuses to take a blood alcohol concentration (BAC) test.
-Anyone under 21 found in possession of alcohol can have their driver's license taken away, even if the underage person was not drinking, drunk, or driving.
+Anyone under 21 found in

+11 From University Directive #89-12 (Alcohol and Drug Policy).
+This can be found here: https://adminfin.sfsu.edu/sites/default/files/documents/UED%2089-12_0.pdf possession of alcohol can have their driver's license taken away, even if the underage person was not drinking, drunk, or driving.
 No one may use illegal substances, or abuse legal substances, including alcohol, in a manner, which impairs performance of assigned tasks in the workplace and/or academic environment.
 A more complete description is contained here: